 They provide information to support the briefing and design processes for individual projects in the NHS building programme.

-Restructuring of the Health Building Note suite
+The Health Building Note suite

 Healthcare delivery is constantly changing, and so too are the boundaries between primary, secondary and tertiary care.
 The focus now is on delivering healthcare closer to people's homes.